 With sound design, you’re in control over the tonality of whatever you recording, thus making it a lot easier to fix and avoid mistakes… or spice things up.

-Also, most revisions I’ve encountered in this field are nowhere near as difficult as they are when working with recording artists and musicians, unless of course you’re working on a project that requires the use of live musicians.
+Also, most revisions I’ve encountered in this field are nowhere near as difficult as they are when working with recording artists and musicians unless of course, you’re working on a project that requires the use of live musicians.

 There have been some times where I had to start over completely from scratch, but it was easy because I knew exactly what I needed, I had the tools, and I didn’t have to wait for anyone, it’s just me.

-Please, don’t misunderstand what I’m saying, I have nothing against artist, I just have to be in space or with people where things can be changed quickly and that’s always hard to coordinate when working with multiple people.
+Please, don’t misunderstand what I’m saying, I have nothing against artists, I just have to be in space or with people where things can be changed quickly and that’s always hard to coordinate when working with multiple people.

 Every Sound Design Project Is A Learning Experience